bungle/lua-resty-route/README.md

 Now that we do have this `route` instance, we may continue to a next section, [HTTP Routing](#http-routing).

+**Note:** Routes are tried in the order they are added when dispatched.

 ### HTTP Routing

 HTTP routing is a most common thing to do in web related routing.
 That's